AthDGC: An Open Diachronic Greek Treebank with Indo-European Parallels

 References

 Dou, Zi-Yi, and Graham Neubig.
 2021.
 “Word Alignment by Fine-Tuning Embeddings on Parallel Corpora.”
-Proceedings of EACL 2021.
+Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume (EACL 2021), 2112–28.

 Eckhoff, Hanne M., Kristin Bech, Gerlof Bouma, et al. 2018.
 “The PROIEL Treebank Family: A Standard for Early Attestations of Indo-European Languages.”
 Language Resources and Evaluation 52 (1): 29–65.

 Feng, Fangxiaoyu, Yinfei Yang, Daniel Cer, Naveen Arivazhagan, and Wei Wang.
 2022.
 “Language-Agnostic BERT Sentence Embedding.”
-Proceedings of ACL 2022.
+Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (ACL 2022), Volume 1: Long Papers, 878–91.

 List, Johann-Mattis.
 2014.
 Sequence Comparison in Historical Linguistics.
 Düsseldorf University Press.